dasoldasol/dasoldasol.github.io/_posts/VPC.md

 - **You are tasked to host a web application in a new VPC with private and public subnets.
 In order to do this, you will need to deploy a new MySQL database server and a fleet of EC2 instances to host the application.
 In which subnet should you launch the new database server into?**
   - **A) The private subnet**

+- **You have 1 security group associated with 10 On-Demand EC2 instances.
+You then modified the security group to allow all inbound SSH traffic and then right after that, you created two new EC2 instances in the same security group.
+When will the changes be applied to the EC2 instances?**
+  - **A) Immediately to all 12 instances in the security group.**
+  - When you add or remove rules, those changes are automatically applied to all instances to which you've assigned the security group.
+Since the first 10 instances are already assigned to the security group, you can SSH into them immediately after the change.
+After adding the two new instances to the security group, you should be able to SSH into them as well.